reid-moffat/suite-metrics/README.md

 ### Getting Test Data

+*Note: All internal returned data (Tests, Suites, arrays) are frozen to prevent accidental environment corruption*

 Both `SuiteMetrics` and `ConcurrentSuiteMetrics` have extensive methods in composite classes:

 - **BaseSuiteMetrics**: Base class with simple methods like `getTotalTestCount()` and `getAverageTestDuration()`